troeger/opensubmit/README.rst

 Since OpenSubmit is only for assignment submission, it has no management of course participants.
 Everybody who can perform a successful login can submit solutions.
-We expect you to have an institute-specific OpenID provider, otherwise you need to contribute your own patches for authentication.
+We expect you to have an institute-specific authentication provider, otherwise you need to contribute your own patches.

 The end-user documentation is available in the GitHub Wiki.